 Anti-GFP JL-8 mouse monoclonal (Clontech) and anti-β-actin (Sigma–Aldrich) antibodies were used for immunoblotting and anti-Hsp47 SPA-470 mouse monoclonal (Enzo Life Sciences) and anti-GFP rabbit polyclonal (Life Technology) antibodies for immunostaining.

-E. coli and purification
+Protein expression in E. coli and purification

 E. coli BL21(DE3) cells (Novagen) carrying 6xHis-tagged roGFP-iLs expression plasmids were grown at 37°C until the OD600 reached 0.5–0.7, at which point expression of the recombinant proteins was induced at 25°C (at 25°C and 37°C for expression check) for 16 h by adding 0.4 mM isopropyl-β-D-thiogalactoside.
 As an expression check, harvested cells expressing roGFP-iLs were lysed by sonication in a lysis buffer (50 mM NaH2PO4 (pH 8.0 adjusted using NaOH) containing 300 mM NaCl and 10 mM imidazole) and then the cell lysate was subjected to centrifugation (12000 × g for 10 min at 4°C).
 For purification of His-tagged recombinant roGFP-iLs, harvested cells were resuspended in the lysis buffer and lysed by using a French press and the supernatant of the cell lysate was affinity-purified at room temperature using Ni-nitrilotriacetic acid resin (Qiagen) according to the manufacturer's instructions.
 The his-tagged roGFP-iLs were eluted with lysis buffer containing 250 mM imidazole, and exchanged into assay buffer (50 mM potassium phosphate buffer (pH 7.0) containing 150 mM KCl and 1 mM EDTA) using PD-10 (GE Healthcare).